Cardiff Devils: 1986–87 season

-1987–88
+1987–88 season

-Following promotion to Division 1 (South) and a new Sponsorship deal, Lawless was able to strengthen his team.
-Key signings included netminder Jeff Smith, coach Brian Kanewischer and Canadian defenceman Shannon Hope as a replacement for Bill Taylor who was injured midway through the previous season.
+Following promotion to Division 1 and a new Sponsorship deal, Lawless was able to strengthen his team.
+Key signings included goalie Jeff Smith, coach Brian Kanewischer and Canadian defender Shannon Hope as a replacement for Bill Taylor who was injured midway through the previous season.
 The season proved to be successful with the Devils winning the Autumn Trophy in November with an 11–10 aggregate win over the Trafford Metros.

 In the league the side finished a very respectable 3rd place, although 10 points behind winners Telford Tigers.
 The two teams had created a fierce rivalry during the season due to several controversial and violent games.
 During a game on 16 January in Telford, the Devils players were subjected to constant sticking offences resulted in Shannon Hope receiving a serious injury just below his eye.
 With the referee not calling any penalty, coach Kanewischer took his team off the ice in protest midway through the 2nd period.
 After a league investigation Cardiff were eventually fined £1000 for their actions and Kanewisher banned for the rest of the season.

-1988–89
+1988–89 season

-Lawless and Cardiff shocked the whole of British Ice Hockey by signing 3 of the top players from the Premier Division over the summer.
+Lawless and Cardiff shocked the whole of British Ice Hockey by signing three of the top players from the Premier Division over the summer.
 Canadian import Steve Moria was signed from the Fife Flyers, and then the Cooper brothers Ian and Steve joined from Heineken Champions Durham Wasps.
 It was the first time top British players were being offered good money to sign for other clubs and it led to claims that Cardiff and their "Cheque Book Hockey" would ruin the game.
 The signings were crucial as the Devils finished first 1st in Division 1, just a single point ahead of Medway Bears.
 They also retained the Autumn Trophy they had won the previous season, beating Medway 15–8 on aggregate.

 However, to gain promotion though they had to beat the Premier Division's bottom club – the Streatham Redskins.
 Cardiff destroyed their Premier Division rivals 12–1 in the first leg, and a 9–5 victory in Streatham the following weekend secured an easy aggregate victory and a place in the Heineken Premier Division for the following season.